Tranquility Bass: Heartbreaks & Hallelujahs

 After a long hiatus from studio recording and rumors of drug abuse, Kandel returned in 2012 with a sophomore effort entitled Heartbreaks & Hallelujahs.
 The album was completed on March 21, 2002.
 Kandel reportedly tried to have the album released on multiple labels, only to have each of them fold after he sent it to them.
 The album ended up being released on Exist Dance, although it is readily available in digital format on Amazon MP3 and iTunes.
 The album is mostly new material with the exception of yet another remix of an early-days single, "Mike's House".
 Kandel seemed to try to get away from the idea of being an electronic musician (although some of the album still has electronics), with a dose of various types of rock music such as funk rock and surf rock.

 Death

-Tranquility Bass died on May 17, 2015, aged 47 in Chicago suburb Buffalo Grove, IL.
+Kandel died on May 17, 2015, aged 47 in Chicago suburb Buffalo Grove, IL.
 A cause of death was not released to the public.